Feb 5, 2020

 You can change your address on your vehicle permit online.
 However, you will need to visit any ServiceOntario location to pick up your updated car ownership papers.
 You will need to bring your old permit with you.
 If you do not have your old permit, you will be required to pay a $32 fee.

 Lost car ownership papers are a common occurrence.
 You can replace lost, damaged, or stolen car papers at ServiceOntario.
 The replacement cost is $32.
 Bring identification, your driver’s license, and proof of insurance with you.

-There are a number of situations when you may need to show proof of car ownership :
+There are a number of situations when you may need to show proof, including :

 - When pulled over by police